IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 System
 ~~~~~~~~~~~~~~~~
-This part of the API exposes settings (namely :DatasetPublishPopupCustomText) necessary for OSF integration.
+This part of the API exposes settings system-wide (namely :DatasetPublishPopupCustomText).

 Get the :DatasetPublishPopupCustomText setting::